Biden and Trump could clinch nominations in Tuesday's contests, ushering in general election | Politics

 Trump, meanwhile, is on pace to reach his magic number as well.

+He picked up an additional 11 delegates ahead of Tuesday's primaries when the Texas Republican Party announced it was awarding all of the state's 161 delegates to the former president, based on results from last week's primary.

+The Texas GOP had been planning to award 11 delegates at the state party convention in May, but national party rules require the delegates to be awarded based on the presidential primary, which Trump won overwhelmingly.

-As of Sunday, Trump was 137 delegates short of the 1,215 needed to win the Republican nomination at the party's national convention this summer.
-There are 161 Republican delegates at stake on Tuesday in Georgia, Mississippi, Washington state, and Hawaii.
+That put Trump just 126 delegates short of the 1,215 needed to win the Republican nomination at the party's national convention this summer.
+There are 161 Republican delegates at stake on Tuesday in Georgia, Mississippi, Washington state and Hawaii.

 Not certain he will hit the mark, Trump's campaign has not planned a big victory party like it did last week when hundreds packed his Mar-a-Lago club for a Super Tuesday celebration with drinks and passed hors d'oeuvres.